Human Geography with Tourism Development BA (Hons)

 Lectures will deliver key topic areas across the programme.
 Guest speakers from public, private sector and third sector organisations, as well as academia, will bring specialisms and real world contextualisation.
 Interactive seminars and workshops will support the lectures and encourage you to actively participate throughout the academic year, learning from your peers and sharing knowledge and support amongst the diverse student body.

-Experiential learning and this is central to the teaching and learning strategy of the course, which includes local site visits across London and residential field trips in the UK (Cornwall) and Europe (Southern France).
+This kind of experiential learning is central to the teaching strategy of the course, which includes local site visits across London and residential field trips in the UK (Cornwall) and Europe (Southern France).
 Fieldwork is invaluable for putting into context what is learned in lectures, seminars and from the students own reading and self-directed research.

 - oral presentations